mafouille/doMreps/mreps-2.5/mreps-2.5-notsoVerbose/README.txt

  * WARNING: this is a slightly modified version of mreps.
 The original version
  * should be downloaded from http://mreps.univ-mlv.fr/.
- * the aim of the modification is to have a lesser verbose output to
+ * the aim of the modification is to have a less verbose output to
  * accelerate the processing
  *
  * mreps is released by the author under the GNU GPL licence (see LICENCE.md)